Comparing the definitive metrics of world football's current dominant icons.

 Assists reveal which players consistently create goals rather than finish them, and the all-time numbers show a clear hierarchy when viewed across totals, rates, and elite competitions.

 The Champions League data sharpens the contrast further.
-Using UEFA-recognised non-Opta assists, Vinícius leads with 30 assists in 70 matches (0.43 assists per game), showing elite creative influence at the highest level.
-Mbappé follows with 24 assists in 91 matches (0.26 per game), maintaining steady contribution alongside scoring.
-Haaland trails far behind with 5 assists in 56 matches (0.09 per game), reinforcing his focus on finishing rather than creation.
+Using UEFA-recognised non-Opta assists, Vinícius leads with 26 assists in 82 matches, showing elite creative influence at the highest level.
+Mbappé follows with 24 assists in 98 matches, maintaining steady contribution alongside scoring.
+Haaland trails far behind with 5 assists in 58 matches, reinforcing his focus on finishing rather than creation.

 Role and playing style explain the assist gap.
 Vinícius has played mainly as a wide creator, Mbappé shifted from winger to a more central role, and Haaland has always been a finisher.
 As a result, assists are led by Vinícius, followed by Mbappé, with Haaland well behind due to role rather than ability.